 After your vehicle is repossessed, the lender will typically send a Repossession Notice, frequently called a Notice of Intent to Sell Property.
 This letter confirms that your vehicle was repossessed and tells you how to get the vehicle back.
 It also tells you when and where your vehicle will be sold or auctioned.

 Once the vehicle has been sold, the lender will send a Deficiency Notice.
 This letter shows the selling price of your vehicle, and deducts that amount from the balance owed on your loan.
-Often charges for storage and a repossession fee are added to the balance, then reflecting a total balance owed in order to satisfy the loan.
+Often charges for storage and a repossession fee are added to the balance claimed by the lender.
+These charges are added to the total balance owed in order to satisfy the loan.
 You’re required to pay this outstanding balance under the terms of your loan agreement.

 Seek Legal Help

+Flitter Milz is a nationally recognized consumer protection law firm that represents victims of wrongful repossession and debt collection tactics.
 To evaluate whether your consumer rights were violated, Contact us for a free evaluation of your case.
-Whether you fell behind on car loan payments or not, you have rights against the lender, repo agent and police that may have wrongfully repossessed your vehicle.
+Whether you fell behind on car loan payments or not, you have rights against the lender or repo agent that may have wrongfully repossessed your vehicle.